 Platinum One | 3600 | 3600 |

-While 20% status bonus may at first not seem so large, you can see from the above numbers that it could be the difference between reaching the next status tier or not.
+Getting 20% status bonus may at first not seem so large.
+But the table above shows how it can be the difference between reaching the next status tier or not.

 Lounge Access

-The card does come with two Qantas First lounge passes, which is definitely welcome, especially given its the only card in the market to do so.
-The card also comes with a further two Qantas Club or International Business Class lounge passes, making it a total of 4 digital lounge passes every year in total.
+However, the Card does come with two Qantas First lounge passes.
+This is welcome, as it’s the only card in the market to do so.
+A further two Qantas Club or International Business Class lounge passes are offered.
+Therefore a total of 4 digital lounge passes are provided every year.

 First Class lounge access

-You can access Qantas’ First Class lounges twice per year, which allows you to enjoy the comfort of Qantas’ premier lounges in Sydney and the newer version of it in Melbourne even if you are not flying in First Class.
+You can access Qantas’ First Class lounges twice per year.
+Therefore, you can enjoy the comfort of Qantas’ premier lounges in Sydney and the newer version of it in Melbourne.
+And you don’t have to be flying First Class!

 Other Qantas lounge access

-The card also gives you two single-entry complimentary lounge Invitations each year on your card anniversary, which can be used at domestic Qantas Club lounges or Qantas-operated International Business Lounges (excluding Los Angeles Tom Bradley Terminal International Business Lounge) in accordance with the Qantas Premier Titanium Credit Card Airline Benefit Terms and Conditions and the Qantas Lounge Invitation Terms and Conditions.
+The Card gives you two single-entry complimentary lounge Invitations each year on your card anniversary.
+These lounge invitations can be used at domestic Qantas Club lounges or Qantas-operated International Business Lounges.
+But does exclude the Los Angeles Tom Bradley Terminal International Business Lounge.

-You can view, as well as transfer, your invitations to any other Qantas Frequent Flyer member on the Qantas Complimentary Lounge Invitations website.
+You can view and transfer your invitations to any other Qantas member on the Qantas Complimentary Lounge Invitations page.

 Qantas domestic and international fare discount

-The Qantas Premier Titanium gives you 10% discount on eligible Qantas flights booked through the Qantas Premier Titanium concierge.
-This covers all fare classes both on domestic and international for up to two booking per years for two people.
+The Qantas Premier Titanium gives you a 10% discount on eligible Qantas flights booked through the Qantas Premier Titanium concierge.
+This covers all domestic and international fare classes for up to two bookings per year for two people.

 Eligibility